instana/robot-shop/README.md

 You may install Instana via the DCOS package manager, instructions are here: https://github.com/dcos/examples/tree/master/instana-agent/1.9

 ## Kubernetes
+You can run Kubernetes locally using [minikube](https://github.com/kubernetes/minikube) or on one of the many cloud providers.

 The Docker container images are all available on [Docker Hub](https://hub.docker.com/u/robotshop/).
 The deployment and service definition files using these images are in the *K8s* directory, use these to deploy to a Kubernetes cluster.
-If you pushed your own images to your registry the deployment files will need to be updated to pull from your registry; using [kompose](https://github.com/kubernetes/kompose) may be of assistance here.
+If you pushed your own images to your registry the deployment files will need to be updated to pull from your registry.

-If you want to deploy Stan's Robot Shop to Google Compute you will need to edit the *K8s/web-service.yaml* file and change the type from NodePort to LoadBalancer.
-This can also be done in the Google Compute console.

-#### NOTE
-I have found some issues with kompose reading the *.env* correctly, just export the variables in the shell environment to work around this.

-You can also run Kubernetes locally using [minikube](https://github.com/kubernetes/minikube).

     $ kubectl create namespace robot-shop
-    $ kubectl -n robot-shop create -f K8s/descriptors
+    $ kubectl -n robot-shop apply -f K8s/descriptors

 To deploy the Instana agent to Kubernetes, just use the [helm](https://hub.helm.sh/charts/stable/instana-agent) chart.